 The (Interim) Coordinator of Library Instruction

 The interim coordinator of library instruction works with faculty to schedule and organize library sessions.
 If you have questions about the library instruction program or wish to schedule a class, the coordinator will be happy to talk with you to make sure your students’ learning needs are met.
-Please use contact Jennifer Lau-Bond, 847.925.6891 or use the online form if you would like to schedule a class.

 Library Instruction Sessions